‘First, decide not to take the job as the interviewer is a mindless twit.’

 This main thing you need to realize is that the pen is not the point of this exercise

 The SPIN Selling technique, created by Neil Rackham is a fantastic starting point to guide these questions.
-This is the only scientifically-backed sales method which emphasizes the need for asking questions around the prospects:
+This is the only scientifically-backed sales method that emphasizes the need for asking questions about the prospects:

 - Situation: Used to collect facts about the prospect / their situation.

 - Problem: Probing questions trying to identify problems, points of dissatisfaction, or general difficulties that the prospect has.

 - Implications: More in-depth probing for the consequences of a problem or the point of dissatisfaction based on information gained from previous questions.

 - Need-payoff: Need questions to uncover the core need or buying realization for the prospect.
 They focus their attention on the solution and the benefits they will receive as a result, rather than the product/service you are selling.